sunlix/ProcessAbbreviate/README.md

 1. Place the module files in /site/modules/ProcessAbbreviate/
 2. In your admin, click Modules > Check for new modules
 3. Click "install" for **Abbreviate** (base module)
-4. Configure the fields where the abbreviations will be extracted
-5. Now go to Setup > Abbreviations and start defining your abbreviations!
+4. Now go to Setup > Abbreviations and start defining your abbreviations!

 ## How to use